On this page

 World Bank source.
 Offers a few different long time series on net foreign direct investment by country.

-Although Korea and Japan are the only East Asian members of the OECD, OECD data and reports often cover non-OECD countries.
-Try a quick keyword search for just FDI to get a feeling for the wide range of information available in this database.
+Although Korea and Japan are the only East Asian members of the OECD, OECD data and reports often cover major non-OECD countries.
+Try a quick keyword search for just FDI to get a sense of the wide range of information available in this database.
 Also try viewing the latest edition of the OECD International Direct Investment Statistics publication, including its many links to data on FDI inflows, outflows, and positions.
 Or go straight to the OECD's FDI data.

 Passport provides foreign investment data for every country in the world, but doesn't provide details on which countries the investment is coming from.
 Start by Searching for "foreign direct investment" plus a country name.